UniMath/agda-unimath/src/foundation/retractions.lagda.md

   is-retraction-retraction-left-map-triangle f g h H rg
 ```

-### When the domain is a proposition, the type of retractions is a proposition
+### When the domain is truncated, the type of retractions is a truncated

 ```agda
 module _